-Inhaled Not normally a hazard due to non-volatile nature of product The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
+Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Ingestion The material has NOT been classified by EC Directives of corroborating animal or human evidence. or other classification systems as "harmful by ingestion".
-This is because of the lack Skin Contact There is some evidence to suggest that this material can cause inflammation of the skin on contact in some persons.
+Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+This is because of the lack of corroborating animal or human evidence.
+Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
 Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
-Eye This material can cause eye irritation and damage in so ne persons.
-Chronic which do not cause significant toxic effects to the mothe ne material may result in toxic effects to the development of the foetus, at levels τοχιςιτγ IRRITATION Lysis Buffer (5X) - Ultra Not Available Not Available тохісітү IRRITATION o-tert-octylphenol ethoxylate Oral (Rat) LD50: 1800 mg/kg ^[2] Eye (rabbit): 1 mg - moderate Skin (human): 2 mg/3d -I - mild ΤΟΧΙΟΙΤΥ IRRITATION dermal (rat) LD50: >1008 mg/kg ^[1] Eye: adverse effect observed (irreversible damage) ^[1] isothiazolinones, mixed Inhalation (Rat) LC50: 0.171 mg/l4h ^[1] Skin: adverse effect observed (corrosive) ^[1] Oral (Rat) LD50: 53 mg/kg ^[2] Skin: adverse effect observed (irritating) $^{[1]}$ тохісітү IRRITATION dermal (rat) LD50: >2000 mg/kg ^[1] Eye (rabbit): 20 mg/24h-moderate sodium fluoride Oral (Rat) LD50: >25<2000 mg/kg ^[1] Eye: adverse effect observed (irritating) ^[1] Skin: no adverse effect observed (not irritating) ^[1] -
+Eye Although the liquid is not thought to be an irritant (as classif discomfort characterised by tearing or conjunctival redness ied by EC Directives), direct contact with the eye may produce transient (as with windburn).
+Chronic Ample evidence from experiments exists that there is a suspicion this material directly reduces fertility.
+Based on experience with animal studies, exposure to the material may result in toxic effects to the development of the foetus, at levels which do not cause significant toxic effects to the mother.
+There has been some concern that this material can cause cancer or mutations but there is not enough data to make an assessment.
+TOXICITY IRRITATION Lysis Buffer B (5X) - Ultra Not Available Not Available тохісіту IRRITATION dermal (rat) LD50: >1008 mg/kg ^[1] Eye: adverse effect observed (irreversible damage) ^[1] isothiazolinones, mixed Inhalation(Rat) LC50: 0.171 mg/l4h ^[1] Skin: adverse effect observed (corrosive) ^[1] Oral (Rat) LD50: 53 mg/kg ^[2] Skin: adverse effect observed (irritating) ^[1] TOXICITY IRRITATION p-tert-octylphenol ethoxylate Oral (Rat) LD50: 1800 mg/kg ^[2] Eye (rabbit): 1 mg - moderate Skin (human): 2 mg/3d -l - mild тохісіту IRRITATION sodium fluoride dermal (rat) LD50: >2000 mg/kg ^[1] Eye (rabbit): 20 mg/24h-moderate Oral (Rat) LD50: >25<2000 mg/kg ^[1] Legend: Value obtained from Europe ECHA Registered Substanc specified data extracted from RTECS - Register of Toxic Eff es - Acute toxicity 2.
+Value obtained from manufacturer's SDS.
+Unless otherwise fect of chemical Substances